We may receive a commission on purchases made from links.

 Slice the potatoes and add to the bag

-Now, it's time to grab out your star ingredient — the russet potatoes.
-Make sure they are peeled and washed, and then slice them.
+Now, it's time to grab the russet potatoes.
+Make sure they are peeled and washed, then slice them.
 They should be about ¼-inch thick.
 You'll also want to peel and smash your garlic cloves at this point.

-Then, grab a 1-gallon freezer bag and add the sliced potatoes, garlic, cream and milk mixture, butter, and salt.
+Grab a 1-gallon freezer bag and add the sliced potatoes, garlic, cream and milk mixture, butter, and salt.
 Last but not least, toss in the rosemary.
-Be sure to press the bag to get out as much air as possible, and then seal it.
+Be sure to press the bag to get out as much air as possible, then seal it.
 "Make sure to use good quality FREEZER bags for this task," Morey says.
 "Cheap bags will bust open during the cooking process."

 Grab another bag to weigh it down

 Now, take out another 1-gallon freezer bag.
 You'll want to add pie weights or coins to the bottom to weigh down the bag.
-This will keep the potato mixture submerged in the process, which is vital for cooking.
-Then, gently place the potato bag inside the weighted bag and squeeze out as much air as possible.
+This will keep the potato mixture submerged, which is vital for thorough cooking.
+Gently place the potato bag inside the weighted bag and squeeze out as much air as possible.

 "Tip for getting the air out of the bag: add [the] bags to the water, but do not submerge completely," Morey recommends.
 "Open a corner of the freezer bags, and the pressure from the water will press the rest of the air out.
 Seal tightly and hold bag in place with a clip to the side of your water vessel."